Tougher-Together-DnD/default-game-assets/campaign-details/markdowns/Game Description.md

 Session 0 (zero) is free, as the players and DM get to know each other!

 **Why should you pay?**
 Paying for games provides a distinct incentive for both the DM and players to consistently be on time and ready to play each session.
-It also helps offset the time I spend preparing for the sessions.
-I want to provide the best experience I can.
-This however requires time doing some tedious planning.
+It also helps offset the time and money the DM spends preparing for the sessions.
+I want to provide you the the best player experience I can.

 **Disclaimer:**
 *This game will require payment to the Game Master at a rate of $%%AMOUNT%% per session, paid 1 hours in advance via PayPal.
 Roll20 is not responsible for any payment transactions and cannot enforce any private arrangements.*